By Greg Ellifritz

 The recent school shootings at the Platte Canyon High School, the West Nickel Mine Amish School, and Virginia Tech all involved the shooter using some method to barricade doors.
 This both slows law enforcement response and limits the victims’ opportunities for escape.
 The carrying of building materials or anything that could be used to fashion a barricade into a school should be a warning sign that teachers and students should look for.
 If your child sees someone carrying chains, locks, zip ties, handcuffs or any type of lumber at school, he or she should immediately notify school officials or call the police.

-Student Response during a School Shooting and “The Myth of the Lockdown”
+Student Response and “The Myth of the Lockdown”

 Since that fateful day in 1999 in Columbine, schools have become much more proactive in planning for a shooting event.
 Many states now mandate that every school submit formalized emergency plans to both the state board of education and the local police department.
 Some states even mandate that every school conduct a certain number of emergency drills during the course of the school year.